Financial aid •

 How to write a financial aid appeal letter

-Do you think you're missing out on financial aid?
-Check out this guide from Mos to find out how you can appeal for more aid.
+Do you think your school is overcharging you, or you're missing out on financial aid?
+Check out this guide from Mos to find out how you can request more aid.

 Financial aid appeal letter